Blood Brothers (film series)

-Blood Brothers is a 1993 four-part Australian documentary series that tells the stories of three different Aboriginal Australian men and an Aboriginal ceremony.
+Blood Brothers is a 1993 four-part Australian documentary film series that tells the stories of three different Aboriginal Australian men (Max Stuart, Charles Perkins, and Kev Carmody), and an Aboriginal ceremony.

-Overview

-Broken English
+Production

+Screenwriting and direction was by Ned Lander, Rachel Perkins, Trevor Graham, and Marcia Langton, and it was produced by Lander and Perkins.

+Episodes

+"Broken English"

 "Broken English" is about Arrernte man Rupert Max Stuart who has always maintained his innocence of the rape and murder of a young white girl in 1958.
 He spent 14 years in prison and faced the gallows nine times for a crime he says he didn't commit.
 His story was the basis for the 2002 film Black and White.

+"Broken English" was directed by Lander.